HIV and AIDS

 Our programmes help to amplify the voices of women living with HIV, using strategies that promote their leadership and meaningful participation in all decisions and actions to respond to the epidemic.
 We seek avenues to integrate gender equality and women’s rights into strategies, policies, budgets, institutions and accountability frameworks.
 Some of our initiatives address the multiple intersections between HIV and violence against women.
 Others advance access to justice for women in the context of HIV, with a focus on critical property and inheritance rights.

-Our programmes are guided by key global norms and standards, such as the 2016 Political Declaration on HIV and AIDS: On the Fast-Track to Accelerate the Fight against HIV and to End the AIDS Epidemic by 2030, the Convention on the Elimination of Discrimination of All Forms of Discrimination against Women (CEDAW), the Beijing Platform for Action and the Millennium Declaration.In June 2012, UN Women became the 11th cosponsoring agency of UNAIDS, an important step towards ensuring that gender equality is at the heart of global action on HIV and AIDS.
+Our programmes are guided by key global norms and standards, such as the 2016 Political Declaration on HIV and AIDS: On the Fast-Track to Accelerate the Fight against HIV and to End the AIDS Epidemic by 2030, the Convention on the Elimination of Discrimination of All Forms of Discrimination against Women (CEDAW), the Beijing Platform for Action and the Sustainable Development Goals.In June 2012, UN Women became the 11th cosponsoring agency of UNAIDS, an important step towards ensuring that gender equality is at the heart of global action on HIV and AIDS.